Arch-ive/Seasoned-Recipes/content/recipe/main/Lemon & Herb Roast Chook/index.md

 {{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
 Next time:<br>
-- one lemon was too much.
-Do half (maybe not even put it in the pan face down and probably not squeeze the cooked lemon juice in the pan for the gravy)
-- potatos cooked seprately so they're crisp
+- Make a note of how the lemon is used
 - splay the chicken skin as much as you can so it gets exposed and crisp all over
-- keep the chicke on its own plate and drain the juices into the gravy (after its sat for abit)
-- add salt/pepper/sugar to the gravy to balance
-- maybe less butter (same ammout of herb)
-- use heat of the oven to soften the butter.
-Pop it in the fridge if it goes too far
-- 1 tblsp of flour, too much and it gets gluggy.
+- start off with 1 tblsp of flour, too much and it gets gluggy.
 Med heat for the gravy high was too much.
 Scrape the cast iron plan with the spoon to get all the goodness off and in the gravy
+- butter reduced from 1 to 1/2 tblsp.
+Too much butter means more flour to make the gravy.
+- consider microplaning some garlic to the butter
 {{< /alert >}}